 Every fall my dad followed the same routine.
 He’d create a detailed check list and thoroughly prepare the car for storage.
 Of course, he followed a very strict maintenance routine and kept detailed records from day one.
 Some described him as fanatical when it came to his vehicle maintenance, but he always preferred to say he was “fussy” about his car.

 Not long after marriage, my parents started their own family.
-I came along followed by three other siblings.
+I came along followed by three younger siblings.
 We may have had a family of six, and the Torino only seated five, but there was never any question about selling the car.
 My parents usually had a family station wagon for my mom, while the Torino was my dad’s car.
 Of course, that didn’t mean the Torino wasn’t used for family duty.
 It was still the second car and it transported us kids, and even had child seats installed at some points over the years.

 My dad took a lot of heat from family and friends over the years for his so called “fussy” behaviour when it came to his cars.
 He was the only dad I knew that made us kids take off our shoes when we were in the back seat of the Torino so we didn’t scuff the white upholstery with our shoes.
 But don’t get me wrong; although he was very particular about the Torino, it was a well-used car.
 Summer family vacations to cottages often required us taking the family wagon along with the Torino, especially if our grandparents tagged along.
 It went on camping trips down rough dirt roads, carried all kinds of loads (including firewood) and was used as much as any other person’s car.
 My dad was just very good at ensuring that wear and tear was minimized.
-Despite his behaviour, we kids growing up didn’t mind or know any different.
+Despite his behaviour, we kids growing up didn’t mind and didn’t really know any different.
 Riding in the Torino was lots of fun and the car always drew lots of attention from our friends.
 Of course he’d have to “blow the cob webs” out of the motor every now and then.
 That old 400 sure did push us back in our seats pretty well!

 Over the years the Torino just became more and more ingrained into our family life.
 Every year I’d look forward to the first spring day that I’d get to help take the Torino out of storage.
 I learned how to change wheels and do my first lube oil and filter job on this car.
 Dad kept on top of all the maintenance over the years including having it repainted when the red paint oxidized.
 It always looked and ran like new.